lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project2.md

 * indent statement blocks
 * don't rewrite the same code!
 * use comments to explain ambigiuous or confusing constructs
+* be thoughtful about which access modifiers you use for class members
 * come back to your code a day or two after writing it and see if the way you solved the problem could be improved, or if you need to add comments